vvincent/haskell-course/README.md

   - Purely functional programming language
   - Basic syntax
   - Haskell Type system
-  - Lazyness
+  - Laziness
   - GHC (and GHCi)
 - GitPod
   - How to open and use GitPod
   - Example of how to complete a homework assignment.

-### 2. Functions, Data types, and Signatures
+### 2. Data types, Signatures, and Polymorphism

-- Intro to types and signatures
+- Pragmatic intro to types
-- Fraquently used types
+- Type signature
   - Function’s signatures
+  - Variables in Haskell
+    - Parameters in functions
+    - Names/Definitions
 - Infix and prefix functions
-- Types in depth
+- Data Types in depth
-  - Numeric types
   - Int, Integer
   - Float, Double
   - Rational
   - Bool
   - Char
   - Lists
   - Strings
   - Tuples + Tuples VS Lists
-- Variables in Haskell
-  - Parameters in functions
-  - Names/Definitions
 - Polymorphic values and type variables

-### 3. Pattern matching and how to write functions
+### 3. Conditions and helper constructions

 - If-then-else
+- Guards
+- `let`
+- `where`
+- Using `let` and `where` together

+### 4. Pattern matching and Case

 - What is pattern matching
-- Where can I use pattern matching + nested pattern matching
-  - Pattern matching on function implementations
-  - Pattern matching on on lists
-  - Pattern matching on tuples
+- Pattern matching on
+  - Function implementations
+  - Lists
+  - Tuples
 - Case
-- Guards
-- Let and where
-- When to pattern match, if, case, and guards

-### 4. Improving and combining functions
+### 5. Improving and combining functions

-- Higher order functions
+- Higher-order functions
 - Curried functions
 - Partial application
 - Composing and applying functions (`.` and `$` operators)
 - Lambda functions

-### 5. Recursion
+### 6. Recursion

 - Concept
 - Examples

-### 6. Dealing with lists
+### 7. Dealing with lists

 - `zip`
 - `map`
 - `foldl`, `foldr`
 - `scan`

-### 7. Intro to Type Classes
+### 8. Intro to Type Classes

 - What are type classes?
 - Common type classes